libmcu/libmcu/modules/ratelim/README.md

 // Usage
 ratelim_request_format(&bucket, custom_logger, "System status: %s, Error code: %d\n", "OK", 0);
 ```

+## Time Source Override
+`ratelim_get_time_seconds()` supplies the elapsed time used by the bucket leak
+calculation.
+Generic hosted builds use a POSIX `clock_gettime()` based port
+with `CLOCK_MONOTONIC` by default, while ESP-IDF and Zephyr builds use their
+platform uptime sources.

+Override `ratelim_get_time_seconds()` to provide an application-specific time
+source.
+The returned value is in seconds and must be non-negative and monotonic
+or non-decreasing.

+For bare-metal builds without a clock source, select the `stubs` ratelim port.
+Use `-DLIBMCU_RATELIM_PORT=stubs` for generic CMake builds or
+`LIBMCU_RATELIM_PORT=stubs` for Make builds.
+The stub returns `0`, so buckets do
+not leak unless the application provides a strong `ratelim_get_time_seconds()`
+implementation.

 ## Advantages
 - Modularity: Provides flexible APIs for direct request handling or callback-based execution.